acstott/data_viz/README.md

 PYTHON DEPENDENCIES

-Python-3.7
+> Python-3.7
-pip3
+> pip3
-venv
+> venv

 Create a virtual environment called shell:

-virtualenv shell
+> virtualenv shell

 Activate the environment within the project directory:

-source shell/bin/activate
+> source shell/bin/activate

 Log into the virtual environment:

-pipenv shell
+> pipenv shell

 Install remaining dependencies within the shell:

-pip3 install Flask
+> pip3 install Flask
-pip3 install pandas
+> pip3 install pandas
-pip3 install shapely
+> pip3 install shapely
-pip3 install geopandas
+> pip3 install geopandas
-pip3 install pymongo
+> pip3 install pymongo
-pip3 install bson
+> pip3 install bson

 SYSTEM DEPENDENCIES

 Install mongod, mongo and R. Start up a mongo deamon (mongod instance) in the background:

-mongod &
+> mongod &

 To populate the data into Mongo I used R. The script to do this is found in /data_viz/scripts/honeypot.R.
 Install R and associated dependencies:

-install.packages('mongolite')
+> install.packages('mongolite')
-install.packages('forcats')
+> install.packages('forcats')
-install.packages('data.table')
+> install.packages('data.table')

-Run the script and populate Mongo with records.
+Run the script and populate Mongo with records from the command line:

+> R -f honeypot.R

 Check that the records exist:

-mongo
+> mongo

 > use dataViz
 > show collections